-4.7 Draft Treasury Management Strategy for 2022/23
+4.7 Treasury Management Strategy for 2022/23

-The Council's proposed Treasury Management Strategy and Treasury Management Indicators for 2022/23 will be submitted to Executive Board in March 2022.
+The Council's proposed Treasury Management Strategy and Treasury Management Indicators for 2022/23 were submitted to Executive Board on 10th March 2022.

-The content of the strategy remains largely similar to the previous year.
-Details of the proposed draft strategy are included in Appendix 6.
+The draft content of the strategy was summarised in an appendix to the report presented at the January 2022 Audit and Governance Committee.
+The final strategy content remains largely similar to the previous year.

+Details of the approved strategy are included in Appendix 6.